abbodi1406/BatUtil/W10UI/README.md

 * LCUmsuExpand
 expand Cumulative Update and install from loose files via update.mum, instead adding msu files directly
 applicable only for builds 22621 and later
+for builds 26052 and later:
+> auto enabled
-auto enabled for builds 26052 and later, change to 2 to disable
+change to 2 to disable and add LCUs msu one by one
+change to 3 to disable and add highest LCU msu only
+auto set to 3 for insider builds with baseline KB5122055

 * UpdtBootFiles
 update ISO boot files bootmgr/bootmgr.efi/efisys.bin from Cumulative Update